 Part D drugs - Drugs that can be covered under Part D. Certain categories of drugs were specifically excluded by Congress from being covered as Part D drugs.
-Please check your 2020 Formulary (List of Covered Drugs) online at_express-scripts.com/documents or Chapter 3 for more information on what drugs are covered by this plan.
+Please check your 2021 Formulary (List of Covered Drugs) online at express-scripts.com/documents or Chapter 3 for more information on what drugs are covered by this plan.

-Part D Income-Related Monthly Adjustment Amount (Part D-IRMAA) - If your income is above a certain limit, you will pay an income-related monthly adjustment amount in addition to your plan premium.
+Part D Income-Related Monthly Adjustment Amount (Part D-IRMAA) - If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income-Related Monthly Adjustment Amount, also known as Part D-IRMAA.
+The Part D-IRMAA is an extra charge added to your premium.

-For example, individuals with income greater than \$85,000 and married couples with income greater than \$170,000 must pay a higher Medicare Part B (medical insurance) and Medicare prescription drug coverage premium amount.
-This additional amount is called the Part D income-related monthly adjustment amount.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.